bufbuild/docs.buf.build/docs/roadmap.md

 We'll be releasing `buf format` soon that allows for consistent formatting of your Protobuf files.
 This formatter will also allow for unified diffs to be printed, instead of editing your files directly.

-### Bazel rules

-We will support Bazel as a first-class citizen with official Bazel rules.

 ## Ecosystem

 ### Better IDE integration